Interaction-driven first-order and higher-order topological superconductivity

-Specifically, we find that ferro- and antiferromagnetic fluctuations, which are strongly enhanced near the van Hove singularities, lead to $A_1$ and $B_1$ superconducting states, with dominant $p$- and $d$-wave like pairing character, respectively, and a $T_c$ estimated to be as high as $\sim10^{-2}t$ for $U=3 t$.
+Specifically, we find that while magnetism is suppressed by SOC, magnetic fluctuations near the van Hove singularities lead to $A_1$ and $B_1$ superconducting states, with dominant $p$- and $d$-wave like pairing character, respectively, in a large parameter regime.
 Both of these pairing states exhibit nontrivial first order topology~\cite{chiu_RMP_16} and host helical and flat-band Majorana edge states, respectively.
-Remarkably, we find near the phase boundary between these two states in addition a time-reversal breaking $A_1 + i B_1$ pairing state with higher-order topology and Majorana corner modes~\cite{wang_d_plus_ip_PRB_18,yan_wang_high_order_SC_PRL_18,wang_fan_PRL_18,WuXXNSR,hsu_sau_PRL_20,marsiglio_higher_order_SC_PRL_20,PhysRevX.10.041014,ikegaya_corner_modes_PRR_21,Li_2D_materials_2022}.
-Our combined fRG+MFT approach reveals that while both the helical Majorana and corner edge states are robust to residual interactions, the flat-band Majorana states are unstable towards the formation of a 1D phase crystal~\cite{Hakansson2015,Holmvall20,Chakraborty22}.
-Our findings provide a route towards the design of intrinsic topological superconductors with potential applications in quantum information technologies~\cite{RevModPhys.80.1083,song_bo_quantum_comp_higher_order_SC_20}.
+Remarkably, we also find near the phase boundary between these two states a time-reversal breaking $A_1 + i B_1$ pairing state with higher-order topology and Majorana corner modes~\cite{wang_d_plus_ip_PRB_18,yan_wang_high_order_SC_PRL_18,wang_fan_PRL_18,WuXXNSR,hsu_sau_PRL_20,marsiglio_higher_order_SC_PRL_20,PhysRevX.10.041014,ikegaya_corner_modes_PRR_21,Li_2D_materials_2022}.
+Furthermore, we extend the fRG+MFT method to real-space, which allows us to deduce the topological and edge properties of the superconducting states, as well as the (in-)stabilities of the edge states against residual interactions, and the stability of these states to disorder.
+Our fRG+MFT approach in real space reveals that while both the helical Majorana and corner edge states are robust to residual interactions, the flat-band Majorana states are unstable towards the formation of a 1D phase crystal~\cite{Hakansson2015,Holmvall20,Chakraborty22}.
+We further find that the Majorana corner modes in the $A_1 + i B_1$ pairing state remain robust to disorder, defying the usual expectation that the sign-changing $B_1$ pairing, responsible for the corner modes, is sensitive to disorder.

-\textbf{ Results}\\ Before analyzing the different pairing instabilities in detail, we first briefly describe the model Hamiltonian and the employed fRG + MFT approach.